Numigi/odoo-stock-addons/stock_move_origin_link/README.rst

 Stock Pickings
 --------------
-The feature is available for all stock picking list views.
+The feature is available for all stock picking list and form  views .
 Here is an example with the list view of delivery orders.

 .. image:: static/description/delivery_order_list.png

 When clicking on `SO020`, the user is redirected to the sale order.